-Jane Hamilton, Author and Ragdale Foundation Residency Program alumni was awarded the degree of Doctor of Letters and spoke at the 2018 Lake Forest College Commencement held on May 12.
+Jane Hamilton, author and Ragdale Foundation Residency Program alumna, was awarded the degree of Doctor of Letters and spoke at the 2018 Lake Forest College Commencement on May 12.

 Here is a transcript of her speech:

-“It’s wonderful to be here, congratulations all around and most especially to you gradates for arriving at this moment!
+“It’s wonderful to be here.
+Congratulations all around and most especially to you graduates for arriving at this moment.
 Hallelujah!
 And thank you to the College for honoring me, among the stunning cohort of honorees.
 It’s truly humbling to hear of their achievements and it’s wonderful to be a part of Lake Forest College in Lake Forest, which has long been one of my homes because of the Ragdale Foundation, a place for writers and artists to work.

 “I’ve been thinking lately about tyrants.
 I use that word both lightly and not lightly.
 They’ve been on my mind because of this glorious little book by Stephen Greenblatt about tyrants and Shakespeare’s plays.
 Shakespeare, it turns out, had already seen precisely into our time.
 And, also, there’s the Handmaid’s Tale on Hulu, I have the Handmaid’s hangover, and therefore I’ve been thinking about the fact that we’ve all had tyrants in some order in our lives and perhaps you have one or two in your present, and you’ll have them again.
 You can’t opt out of the experience or avoid the type.
 You may someday find that a two-year-old is your personal dictator.